James Francis Buccheri

 He was drafted by the Oakland Athletics in the 24th round of the 1988 amateur draft and began his professional career that same year.
 He played for the Southern Oregon A's, hitting .289 with no home runs and 25 stolen bases in 58 games.
 In 1989, Buccheri played for the Madison Muskies, hitting .233 with two home runs and 43 stolen bases in 115 games.
-He showed minimal extra base power, managing only 11 total extra base hits (nine doubles, two home runs) in 101 hits overall, for a slugging percentage of .263.
+He showed minimal extra base power, managing only 11 total extra base hits (9 doubles, 2 home runs) in 101 hits overall, for a slugging percentage of .263.

-Splitting the 1990 season between the Modesto A's and Huntsville Stars, Buccheri hit a combined .231 with no home runs, 30 stolen bases and .256 slugging percentage (he had only six doubles and two triples in 93 hits).
+Splitting the 1990 season between the Modesto A's and Huntsville Stars, Buccheri hit a combined .231 with no home runs, 30 stolen bases and .256 slugging percentage (he had only 6 doubles and 2 triples in 93 hits).
 Although it was a poor season overall, he did show a good eye at the plate, walking 65 times and striking out only 54 times.
 In 1991, Buccheri again played for the Stars, hitting .212 in 100 games.
 With 15 doubles as his only extra base hits that year, his slugging percentage was once again paltry, coming in at .256.
 There were two bright spots to his otherwise bad season, however.
 He stole 35 bases and he walked 71 times while striking out only 60 times.

 Buccheri played for the Reno Silver Sox, Tacoma Tigers and Modesto A's in 1992.
-He showed a dramatic improvement in many categories, hitting a combined .318 with five home runs, 22 doubles and six triples in 129 games for a .428 slugging percentage.
+He showed a dramatic improvement in many categories, hitting a combined .318 with 5 home runs, 22 doubles and 6 triples in 129 games for a .428 slugging percentage.
 He had a .435 on-base percentage, aided in part because of his 92 walks and only 83 strikeouts.
 Buccheri scored 97 runs and stole 48 bases.
 1992 was perhaps the best season of his American minor league career.

 He had another solid, albeit unspectacular, season in 1993 as he played for Modesto (two games) and Tacoma (90 games).
 In 300 at-bats he hit .277 with a .364 on base percentage and .347 slugging percentage.
 He stole only 12 bases.
 In 1994, Buccheri played for Tacoma, hitting .304 with 32 stolen bases in 121 games that year.